Akashgortyal/Automobile-Price-Pediction/README.md

 # Importing the Modules:

- -import pandas as pd
+ 1) import pandas as pd
- -import numpy as np
+ 2) import numpy as np
- -import matplotlib.pyplot as plt
+ 3) import matplotlib.pyplot as plt
- -import seaborn as sns
+ 4) import seaborn as sns